-Nissan's products are produced in 20 countries and regions, and are sold in more than 170 countries and regions.
-Nissan's procurement activities for raw materials, parts/components and services are conducted in many countries.
-Nissan faces various foreign currency exposures that result from the currency of purchasing cost being different from the currency of sale to customers.

-In order to minimize foreign exchange risk on a more permanent basis, Nissan is working to reduce foreign currency exposure by such measures as shifting production to the countries where vehicles are sold and procuring raw materials and parts in foreign currencies.

-In the short term, Nissan may limit risks in foreign exchange volatility within a certain range by using derivative products in accordance with the internal policies and procedures for risk management and operational rules regarding derivative transactions.
+Nissan's products are produced in 18 markets and sold in more than 170 markets.
+We procure raw materials, parts/components and services from many countries, and face various foreign currency exposures that result from the currency of purchasing cost being different from the currency of sale to customers.
+In order to minimize foreign exchange risk on a more permanent basis, we are working to reduce foreign currency exposure by such measures as shifting production to the countries where vehicles are sold and procuring raw materials and parts in foreign currencies.
+In the short term, we may keep risks in foreign exchange volatility within a certain range by using derivative products in accordance with internal policies and procedures for risk management and operational rules regarding derivative transactions.

-Interest rate
+Interest rates

-The interest rate risk-management policy is based on two principles: long-term investments and the permanent portion of working capital are financed at fixed interest rates, and the non-permanent portion of working capital and liquidity reserves are built at floating rates.

-Nissan may hedge risks of interest rate fluctuation by using derivative products in accordance with the internal policies and procedures for risk management and operational rules regarding derivative transactions.
+Nissan's interest rate risk management policy is based on two principles: long-term investments and the permanent portion of working capital are financed at fixed interest rates, while the non-permanent portion of working capital and liquidity reserves are built at floating rates.
+We may hedge risks of interest rate fluctuation by using derivative products in accordance with internal policies and procedures for risk management and operational rules regarding derivative transactions.